 You’ve found the employee of your dreams, and you’re ready to hire!
 Before you sign on the dotted line and onboard this new person, should you do an employment background check?

-Background checks are not legally required in the private sector unless your employees are contractors with a federal agency that requires security clearances.
+It depends!
+Background checks are generally not required in the private sector unless your employees are contractors with a government agency that requires security clearances.

 Do I have to tell folks I’m checking their background?